 [Section 16D inserted by No. 68 of 1994 s.
 18.]

-Division 3 — Employees and staff of the Commission.
+Division 3 — Employees and staff of the Commission

-17. Employees of the Commission
+17. Employees of Commission

 (1) Subject to this Act, the Commission may, from time to time, employ a chief executive officer and such other persons as it considers necessary to enable the Commission to carry out its objects.